All Episodes

 For sure.

-Uh you know, we I grew up and I grew up with Dick, of course, in a time when uh all of television was a family hour.
+You know, I grew up, and I grew up with Dick, of course, in a time when all of television was a family hour, in a time when you could sing the lyrics of popular songs to your grandma.

-That's that was then, this is now.
+That was then, this is now.

-You're just being an old fuddy duddy about this.
+You're just being an old fuddy-duddy about this.

 You're wishing for things that can't be again.

-I probably uh will never be able to have my grandchildren grow up in the same kind of era of complete confidence.
+I probably will never be able to have my grandchildren grow up in the same kind of era of complete confidence.

 That was part of it.

-That's you know, the we were the future was as bright as the blue skies overhead.
+The future was as bright as the blue skies overhead.

-And you know, I don't think my grandkids will grow up like that.
+And, you know, I don't think my grandkids will grow up like that.

 But what good parents do is shelter them from the culture, which is, you know, not very hospitable to children these days.